cjkcjk01/GiantSpaceRobotVisualiser/README.md

 # Hardware requirements

 I use a Traktor Kontrol S5 and a Native Instrument's Maschine Jam to control Traktor.
 You do not need a hardware controller at all, but you need to map the appropriate MIDI outputs in Traktor to use the visualiser to its full potential.
-Details of the midi values used are in a the MIDI section below.can use any midi controller for Traktor (if you have a mapping for it)
+Details of the midi values used are in a the MIDI section below.
+You can use any midi controller for Traktor (if you have a mapping for it)

+# Performance

+The performance is directly related to the window size, if your system is struggling then reduce the size in the config file.
+If you are using it with a projector then low resolutions look really good.
+I get 60fps on my system, but it is a gaming PC with a decent GPU.

 # Configuration